jilljenn/tryalgo/docs/content.rst

 An elegant but not so well known algorithm by Manacher permits to detect all palindromes which are substrings of a given string, see `manacher <tryalgo/tryalgo.html#module-tryalgo.manacher>`__.

 A well studied problems on strings, is the problem of finding a searching a string t inside a string s.
-This is generally solved using the algorithm by Knuth-Morris-Pratt.
-In addition to `knuth_morris_pratt <tryalgo/tryalgo.html#module-tryalgo.knuth_morris_pratt>`__  we show in `knuth_morris_pratt_border <tryalgo/tryalgo.html#module-tryalgo.knuth_morris_pratt_border>`__ how to compute the `longest border <http://algorithmsforcontests.blogspot.fr/2012/08/borders-of-string.html>`_ for each prefix of a  given string w.
-An application is to compute for a string x the largest power k such that there is a string y, and x is the result of concatenating k copies of y.
+This is generally solved using the algorithm by `knuth_morris_pratt <tryalgo/tryalgo.html#module-tryalgo.knuth_morris_pratt>`__.
+Our implementation is based on the problem of finding the `longest border <http://algorithmsforcontests.blogspot.fr/2012/08/borders-of-string.html>`_ for each prefix of a  given string w., see `maximum_border_length <tryalgo/tryalgo.html#module-tryalgo.knuth_morris_pratt>`__, which permits also to solve many other problems.
+One such application is to compute for a string x the largest power k such that there is a string y, and x is the result of concatenating k copies of y.

 An alternative algorithm for the string matching problem has been given by `Rabin-Karp <https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm>`_, see `rabin_karp <tryalgo/tryalgo.html#module-tryalgo.rabin_karp>`__.
 This algorithm has the advantage of generalizing to searching for multiple strings, or to search patterns in 2-dimensions, or even to find the longest common substring to two given strings.